Chef and cookbook author Hans Rueffert loves cooking on a grill and perfecting food creations with the help of his favorite grilling accessories.

 6. Grill brush

-For a wire rack grill, I like using a grill brush (try a grill brush such as the Charcoal Companion Triple Spiral Safe-Scrub).
-But to clean right, you must have the grill going.
+For a wire rack grill, I like using a grill brush.
+But to clean it right, you must have the grill going.
 The worst is when you don’t take the extra two minutes after cooking to do that.
 Many people turn off the grill too soon and that stuff gets caked on like a rock.
 That’s not fun to clean later.

 Above photos (except feature photo) by Ella M. Rueffert